bryanlikescode/hotsauce/scripts/AD scripts/README.md

 thing away from this file, let it be this: Please (as awkward and uncomfortable as it may be) ask for help if you need it, and if someone is struggling, ask them if they need help.
 I cannot emphasize how important good teamwork is in this competition.
-You can be the best/smartest programming/cyber defense/computer science student ever, but if the team isn't working togetheryou will not do well.
+You can be the best/smartest programming/cyber defense/computer science student ever, but if the team isn't working together you will not do well.
 Take it from me - an accounting major.